LoriLuers-PIFSC/optical-app/README.md

 ### Stage 4 - Deployment
 13. Deploy application!
 ### Future
-14. Start review process to integrate other optical metadata/data, optical validation and so on into new systems
+14. Review process to integrate other optical metadata/data, optical validation and so on into new systems
+15. Cloud integration with NOAA Open Data Dissemination (NODD) systems

 ## **Development Diagram**
 ```mermaid